 - we get to see this character’s vulnerabilities

 - we get to see them ‘save a cat’ even though they’re significantly flawed (Blake Snyder’s trick)

 - we get to see them being misunderstood by other characters (because we all feel misunderstood at times, it’s a failsafe trick)

 If you ever see these tricks in use, the writer has meant for you to identify with that particular character.
 When Vince Gilligan blamed the viewers for their misogynist takes on Skyler White, he didn’t admit that he’d used every trick in the book to make us hate her.
 But if Gilligan’s team meant for the general audience to empathise with Skyler, this was a complete failure on their part.
 The writers gave us nothing to work with.
 Marie’s character was even less empathetic, together creating a gender bias for the earlier seasons of the show.
 It’s only when you take a close look at how the writers manipulated identification in Breaking Bad that you even see any gender trends inherent in the story.
 Even Gilligan couldn’t seem to see them after the fact.

 Bear in mind that ‘character you identify with’ does not equal ‘character you’d like to drink tea with’.
 Not in the slightest.
 Ask, who were you rooting for?
 Who did you find yourself wanting to see win, even though you didn’t agree with their morality, necessarily?
 More simply, who was the most interesting character?
 Who did you want to see turn up on screen/on the page?

-Who has the biggest range of change?
+Who has the biggest scope of change?

 John August uses the word ‘protagonist’ to mean ‘character who changes the most’.
 (Not related to its original Greek meaning.)